The university of the west indies at saint augustine

 This programme is designed to meet the need for academic staff to be exposed to learning strategies and approaches required to be effective in educating today’s students for tomorrow’s world.
 There are at least two fundamental changes occurring in universities around the world.

-Given the dynamic changes in enrolment demographics and this focus on learning outcomes, it is imperative that faculty members are versed in instructional strategies that address this paradigmatic shift from teacher-centred to learning-centred.
+Given the dynamic changes in enrolment demographics and this focus on learning outcomes, it is imperative that faculty members are versed in instructional strategies that address this paradigmatic shift from teacher-centered to learning-centered.

 Description